karola3vax/Source2-AntiWallHack/README.md

 ## ❓ FAQ

-**Does S2AW completely block wallhacks?**
+**Does this completely stop wallhacks?**
-S2AW removes enemy pawn data from the network stream.
-Wallhack software can't show what wasn't sent.
-Some indirect info (radar, sound) is outside S2AW's scope.
+S2AW removes enemy model data from the network.
+Wallhacks can't show players that were never sent.
+Some indirect info (radar blips, sound) is outside S2AW's scope.

-**Does it affect legitimate players?**
+**Will legitimate players notice anything?**
-No. Expanded hitboxes + fail-open design + grace ticks ensure no legitimate play is affected.
+No. The safety margins are generous, and any error defaults to "show the player."

-**Works on 5v5 competitive?**
+**Works for 5v5?**
-Yes.
-5v5 is the lightest workload, default config works perfectly.
+Yes, 5v5 is the easiest workload.
+Defaults work perfectly.